-The Rich Colours Of Pastels
+The Rich Colors Of Pastels

 Several types of pastels are available, but the main categories are hard, soft and oil pastels as well as pastel pencils, each offering their own unique characteristics.
-The colour is often more intense than other mediums.
+The color is often more intense than other mediums.

-No matter which type of pastel you use, you are sure to produce brilliant colours, and quickly.
-Unlike traditional drawing pencils and crayons, you can easily create colourful pictures that are rich in pigment, and all without the need for paintbrushes, palettes, solvents or water.
+No matter which type of pastel you use, you are sure to produce brilliant colors, and quickly.
+Unlike traditional drawing pencils and crayons, you can easily create colorful pictures that are rich in pigment, and all without the need for paintbrushes, palettes, solvents or water.
 The only tool you will need to produce a basic pastel drawing is your fingers - you can't say the same for many other art mediums!

 You will of course need to have a suitable surface like heavy paper designed for pastels.
 Pastels are made with chalk and dry pigment, bound together to form a thick paste.
-The paste is then moulded into sticks and left to dry.
+The paste is then molded into sticks and left to dry.